- CLASS: Aves (Birds)

 Red-tails pair up for life, and their aerial courtship is much like their territorial displays, a daring air show of flight bravado as the birds lock talons and spiral downward.
 The more migratory red-tailed hawks of the north have dramatic displays, while the more sedentary birds of the south don’t seem to work as hard to impress their mates.
 Although red-tailed hawks mate for life, it doesn’t mean a surviving partner won’t go on to mate again, even returning the next season to the breeding territory it knows best.

 Both red-tailed hawk parents build a nest, usually in a tall tree.
 Where trees aren’t available, the pair builds a nest on a cliff ledge, a tall cactus, or even high in human-constructed structures such as power poles and buildings.
-The nest can be up to 3 feet (1 meter) across and is made of twigs and branches and lined with bark.
+The nest can be up to three feet (one meter) across and is made of twigs and branches and lined with bark.
 The pair deposits fresh bark, twigs, and pine needles into the nest throughout the breeding season to keep the nest clean.
 The same pair may use the nest year after year.

 The female lays one to five grayish-white, speckled eggs at two-day intervals.
 Both parents incubate the eggs, but when it’s the female’s turn, the male provides her meals, bringing home the groceries for the hatchlings, as well.